Unsound – Mission of Burma

 By Jack Daniel Betz

 Other gems on here include “Fell–>H20″ with chugging guitars, galloping bass lines, and doom-ridden lyrics.
 “What They tell Me” features something I never thought I would hear on a Mission of Burma album: horns.
-Somehow it works out pretty well and adds to the track’s the power, however MoB, don’t try this again.
-It surely can’t work out this well a second time.
+Somehow it works out pretty well and adds to the track’s the power.
 “7’s” also manages to conjure up a good classic MoB sound.

-Random closing thought, it’s very pleasing to hear that MoB is still able to do those almost Who-like oohs and ahhs on certain tracks.
+Ans a random closing thought: it’s very pleasing to hear that MoB is still able to do those almost Who-like oohs and ahhs on certain tracks.
 What other punk or post-punk band does that?
-There’s plenty of ohhhs but ooohs, now that’s rare!
+There’s plenty of ohhhs–but ooohs, now that’s rare!